maziac/DeZog/documentation/Usage.md

 ### Assembler Configuration

-Depending on your assembler you use a different configuration names:
+Depending on your assembler you use different configuration names:
 - 'sjasmplus' for sjasmplus
 - 'z80asm' for the Savannah-z80asm
 - 'z88dk' for z88dk-z80asm
+- 'revEng' for reverse engineering

 You basically define which listfile is used (or several list files) and depending on the assembler you may need to add certain parameters.

+Note tht it is valid to specify several assembler configurations.
+E.g. if part of the code was written with sjasmplus and some other with z80asm.

 #### z80asm vs. z80asm